 [But was not] his mother Miriam the hairdresser? (b.Sabb.104b, Sanh.67a)

-A hairdresser was a lowly position akin to being a prostitute.
+In Mary’s day, hairdresser was a lowly position akin to being a prostitute.
 In The Illegitimacy of Jesus, Jane Schaberg says that the Hebrew word for hairdresser is Megaddela.
-The derisive comment is about Mary the mother of Jesus but the rabbi’s love of puns is directly aimed at “Magdalene.”
+The derisive comment is about Mary the mother of Jesus, but the rabbi’s love of puns is directly aimed at “Magdalene.”

 The first passage to mention this Mary is from Luke making Mary Magdalene the most well-known sinner of all the sinning women in the gospels.